syntacore/snippy/llvm/tools/llvm-snippy/docs/index.rst

       -random-scheduling

-Random scheduling does not change the behaviour of the program.
+Random scheduling does not change the behavior of the program.
 However, it might be ineffective for large basic blocks, as they force it to run for a long time.
 To control this behavior, you can `configure the maximum size of scheduling